NesrinAbuMnezel/Mastering-JavaScript-in-20-Days/Day1.md

   - language to modify and interact with HTML.
   - dynamic programming language.
   - JS was created in 1995 by Brendan Eich in 10 days.
+  - we can run JS in the browser and on servers using a project called node js.
 * **Where to write  JavaScript?**

 ### Coding Examples